 The United States Government implemented a credit card program called "GSA SmartPay."
 All cards issued under the program have unique prefixes and account numbers, government-designed artwork, and wording that denote the card is for use by the United States of America.
 Under the program, credit cards may be individually billed or centrally billed.
 The 6th digit of the account numbering structure will denote how it is billed.
 Individually billed charges are billed to and paid by the federal employee who is then reimbursed by the Federal Government.
 These charges are subject to the applicable rate(s) of sales and use tax.
-Centrally billed charges and use tax.
+Centrally billed charges are billed directly to and paid directly by the Federal Government and are exempt from sales and use tax.